aliciapflaumer/auth-api-template/README.md

 # Authentication API template

-I am creating a starter template to include Authentication to use for creating applications with a backend Rails API to save time in the future.
+I am creating a starter template to include authentication to use for creating applications with a backend Rails API.

 ## API endpoints